openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Data is encrypted while in transit between some OpenStack services in
-openstack-ansible deployments.
+OpenStack-Ansible deployments.
 Not all communication between all services is
 currently encrypted.
 For more details on what traffic is encrypted, and how
 to configure SSL certificates, refer to the documentation section titled
 `Securing services with SSL certificates`_.